AI in product development: a practical guide for teams that ship

 That's your starting point.

 At RaftLabs, we've built AI-powered products since 2020.
 We know what works in production and what dies in proof-of-concepts.
-We've implemented hallucination mitigation across our projects with robust validation systems.
+We've implemented hallucination mitigation across our projects with solid validation systems.
 We optimize token costs to keep AI budgets predictable.

 We ship production-ready software in 8-12 weeks, not quarters.